mtfaye/maa-dash/README.md

 ## Credits
-A big shoutout to all the open sources codes or tools like Dash and Spotipy that made this project very easier for me.
+A big shoutout to all the open source codes like Dash and Spotipy that made this app easier for me to develop.

 ## Enjoy!